ojiiis/ojpartygg/README.md

 # OJParty

-OJParty is a lightweight Node.js framework that functions similarly to Express.js but includes additional features like session management and file upload handling.
+OJParty is a lightweight Node.js framework that functions similarly to Express.js but includes addgitional features like session management and file upload handling.
 It's designed to provide a more integrated experience for developers who need these features out of the box.

 ## Features